Explainer: What is mpox (formerly monkeypox)?

 She notes that there are two different variants — or clades — of mpox.
 The first, clade I, sickens hundreds of people each year in Congo and the Central African Republic.
 It also kills about 10 in every 100 people it infects.
 So far, this type of monkeypox hasn’t spread outside the region where it is normally found, Yinka-Ogunleye says.

 A milder type known as clade IIb is behind the current global outbreak.
 It, too, can be life-threatening.
 Before the global outbreak, clade II killed between 1 and 4 in every 100 infected people.
 But the death toll in the 2022 outbreak has been lower than expected.

 Treatments exist — and more may be coming

 Before the global 2022 outbreak, Yinka-Ogunleye says, doctors controlled monkeypox in Nigeria by isolating infected people.
 Then they traced their close contacts to find other people who might be at risk.
 Vaccines and antiviral medications exist.
 However, she says, they have not been available in Nigeria to limit the disease’s impact or spread there.
 In fact, treatment often is not needed, she says.
 The body usually clears the virus on its own.

 An antiviral drug that was developed to treat smallpox is also available in some places.
-Scientists and doctors aren’t sure how well it works against monkeypox.
+Scientists and doctors aren’t sure how well it works against mpox.
 Human trials to test that were launched in late August 2022.